abdus/abdus/content/posts/session-management-in-vim.md

 endif
 ```

-Check if a directory `$HOME/.vim.sessions` exists.
+Check if a directory `$HOME/.vim.sessions` exist.
 If not, create it with
 `execute "call mkdir(expand('~/.vim/sessions', 'p'))"`.
 This is the directory
 where sessions are stored.
-An alternatve location for storing session is the
+An alternate location for storing session is the
 project directory itself.
 But that is not something I want to use, as not
 everyone uses Vim.
 So, this would be an added bloat for them.